Recommended Reading and Resources

 Collage Magazine Community Playthings

-CEASE Concerned Educators Allied for a Safe Environment
+CEASE – (Now PEACE) Concerned Educators Allied for a Safe Environment

 Early Childhood Leadership Institute University of D.C.